LuqiPan/LuqiPan.github.io/_posts/operating-systems/2014-02-17-note-weenix.md

 2. mark page frame busy when in the middle of a state transitions
 3. watch out for the return value from ```pframe_get_resident```
 4. pframe_migrate: read it later
+5. dirty the page when the content is modified

 ####Questions